pauljonescodes/Rutgers-University-Notes/Computer Science/Systems Programming.md

 -   There are two types, dynamic and static libraries.

 Static library (`.a`)

 :   Library of object code which is linked with, and becomes part of
-	the application
+	something.

+:   In computer science, a static library or statically-linked library is a set of routines, external functions and variables which are resolved in a caller at compile-time and copied into a target application by a compiler, linker, or binder, producing an object file and a stand-alone executable.

 Dynamic library (`.so`)

 :   There is only one form of this library but it can be used in two ways.

     1. Dynamically linked at run time but statically aware.
 The libraries must be available during compile/link phase.
-The shared objects are not included into the executable component but are tied to the execution.
-2. Dynamically loaded/unloaded and linked during execution (i.e. browser plug-in) using the dynamic linking loade r system functions.
+	The shared objects are not included into the executable component but are tied to the executable.
+    2. Dynamically loaded/unloaded and linked during execution (i.e. browser plug-in) using the dynamic linking loaded r system functions.

 -   Naming convention: `lib` prefix.
 -   Example: